kraemer-lab/GRAPEVNE/docs/getting_started/build_a_workflow.md

 ## Building workflows for use as modules

 The second basic scenario of workflow usage is using GRAPEVNE to create workflows composed of hierarchies of modules.
 This requires us to be able to make module from existing modules.
-Thankfully this is incredibly straightforward since there are no special requirements to build a workflow for use as a module.
-In other words, any workflow build that you create can be imported and used as a module (so long as the graph is _valid_, more on this in a future tutorial).
+Thankfully this is incredibly straightforward since the only special requirements to build a module instead of a workflow is that it contains only a single output.
 Clicking `Build as Module` creates a module, which is identical to the `Build as Workflow` button, except that we do not include the launch scripts, as modules are not intended to be launched independently.
 Once you build the module and unzip it, GRAPEVNE is able to read the configuration file and load the module ready for use.
-If all of the workflows input ports were connected then the resulting module will have no input ports itself, but if some input ports were left unconnected, then these will be exposed in the editor for use.
+If all of the input ports were connected then the resulting module will have no input ports itself, but if some input ports were left unconnected, then these will be exposed in the editor for use.

 ## Summary